JaroMasta/Dooble_qtproject/README.md

 5. **Save the image**.
 If it is empty, it means that there is no configuration for the given conditions.
 Try adding more images or decreasing the number of images on one card.

 ## TO DO
+- Disect generation of mathematical abstraction (Fano-plane graphs) from card construction, you dont't need to run the algorithm every time you want to create cards!
 - By making a small change in the code or adding some code, different game modes can be created.
 For example, **one group of cards can be significantly larger than the other.**
 - You can also **remove cards that do not have a match for each card in the opposite group.**
 - The algorithm's performance can be improved **by using data structures other than QVector (QMap, QSet, QHash).**